Stripping Miniatures – How To Remove Paint from Models

 FAQs

-Can I leave miniatures to soak over night?
-Shorter soaks are recommended but overnight is generally fine.
-We have reports of models being left for over a week with no significant damage.
+Shorter soaks are recommended, but overnight soaking is usually fine.
+Some users report leaving models for over a week with no significant damage, but we suggest checking periodically.

 Category: HouseholdTime Required: 90 MinutesProducts Required: Biostrip 20 Paint stripperEquipment Needed: Gloves, brush, plastic tub